 The Broadcaster Application is launched after the Receiver receives application signaling information (see Section 6.3 below) and then forwards the launch URL to the User Agent, which, in turn, loads the Broadcaster Application Entry Page from the URL.
-Note that the URL may point to an Internet server or to the Receiver Web Server depending on how it is formatted in the service application signaling, specifically, the HTMLEntryPage@bcastEntryPackageUrl or HTMLEntryPage@bcastEntryPackageUrl or communicating the Broadcaster Application entry URL to the User Agent is a receiver implementation detail.
+Note that the URL may point to an Internet server or to the Receiver Web Server depending on how it is formatted in the service application signaling, specifically, the HTMLEntryPage@bcastEntryPackageUrl or HTMLEntryPage@bbandEntryPackageUrl attributes of the HELD [3].
+The specific mechanism of communicating the Broadcaster Application entry URL to the User Agent is a receiver implementation detail.
 However, the entry URL has specific arguments that must be provided as described in Section 8.2.